KhanMubashshirAzeem/Data-Structure-in-Java/README.md

 ### Array

 1. Check Two Arrays Are Equal Or Not
-2. Find Common Element Between Two Arrays
+2. Find a Common Element Between Two Arrays
 3. Find Element
 4. Find Max Element